 Automotive original equipment manufacturers (OEMs) have been at the forefront of mobility and advanced driver assistance systems (ADAS), jockeying for a leadership position in this quickly developing field.
 As these systems advance, with them comes an increase in the number of semiconductor components in the vehicle to support the increased functionality.

-This has provided an opportunity for Renesas Electronics to increase their market offerings, allowing them to add to their traditional base microcontroller (MCU) offerings highly integrated system on chip (SoC) processors, memory, and of course power management (PMICs).
+This has provided an opportunity for Renesas Electronics to increase its market offerings, allowing them to add to its traditional base microcontroller (MCU) offerings highly integrated system-on-chip (SoC) processors, memory, and of course power management (PMICs).

 However, as the industry evolves, the question remains:” How can we standardize the development and design of these components across the industry, such that we can satisfy the risk and confidently claim the part functionally safe?”

 Enter the first edition of ISO 26262, which was the automotive industry's attempt at standardizing the development of the components of these large systems to minimize both:

 - Systematic risk, errors generated in the design process through a missed requirement cascade, or an incomplete analysis; and

 - Random hardware faults specific to the malfunction of the device in question.

 For roughly the last decade, automotive OEMs have been relying on Part 5 of this standard to help them address hardware malfunction to establish what the industry considers “safe” design practices.
 Renesas has adopted similar standards in the development of their products by analyzing our devices with the Failure Mode Effects and Diagnostic Analysis Report (FMEDA), and Dependent Failure Analysis (DFA) and coming up with a strategy to address random hardware faults in the design.

 Building upon Part 5 of the standard, and the level of complexity to which automotive systems have ascended, ISO 26262 has expanded its coverage to include Part 11, which focuses on semiconductor components specifically.